My Intuitive eating Story + Journey

 I remember the first day I decided to try a forbidden food… it was a cinnamon muffin.
 I ate it for breakfast.
 I was living with my mom and dad at the time.
 That first morning, my mom came down the steps, poured a cup of coffee and looked at me like I had 5 heads.

 Each day, I ate a muffin for breakfast.
-With time, the power of food began to feel less and less loaded.
+With time, the power of food began to feel less intense.
 I was then able to explore with other foods I wouldn’t dare to have beforehand.
 And then my workouts eventually felt less of an opportunity to change my body or burn calories and more of a way to release my anxiety and stress.

 .